How to File ITR_collapsiblebanner_wc

 ITR Filing for Home Loan_WC

-When it comes to filing the Income Tax Return (ITR) for Home Loan tax exemptions, understanding the different deductions applicable to you as a borrower is important.
-The most important deductions for Home Loans are under Section 24(B) and 80(C) for interest payments and principal repayment, respectively.
+When it comes to filing the Income Tax Return (ITR) for Home Loan tax exemptions, it is important to understand the different deductions applicable to you as a borrower.
+You can claim tax deductions for Home Loans under Section 24(b) and Section 80C for interest payments and principal repayment, respectively.
 There are other exemptions too that fall under Section 80EE.

-The process of filing your ITR for deductions on your Housing Loan is simple.
-Keep the necessary documents handy to complete the process for ITR filing.
-Once you are prepared, here are the steps to follow.
+Filing your ITR to claim deductions on your housing loan is simple.
+It is advisable to keep the necessary documents handy to complete the process of ITR filing easily.
+The following are the steps to file an ITR:

 • Property ownership documents